igrigorik/http-2/README.md

 end
 ```

-Checkout provided [client](https://github.com/igrigorik/http-2/blob/master/example/client.rb) and [server]((https://github.com/igrigorik/http-2/blob/master/example/server.rb) implementations for basic, but working examples.
+Checkout provided [client](https://github.com/igrigorik/http-2/blob/master/example/client.rb) and [server]((https://github.com/igrigorik/http-2/blob/master/example/server.rb) implementations for basic examples.

 ### Connection lifecycle management

-When the connection object is instantiated you must specify its role (`:client` or `:server`) to initialize appropriate header compression/decompression algorithms and stream management logic.
-From there, you can subscribe to connection level events, or invoke appropriate API's to allocate new streams and manage the lifecycle.
+When the connection object is instantiated you must specify its role (`:client` or `:server`) to initialize appropriate header compression / decompression algorithms and stream management logic.
+From there, you can subscribe to connection level events, or invoke appropriate APIs to allocate new streams and manage the lifecycle.
 For example:

 ```ruby
 # - Server ---------------